PopovEvgeniy/fastwiper/readme.txt

 2: Can't allocate memory.
 3: Can't destroy the temporary file.
 4: Can't decode a command-line argument.
+5: The drive letter is invalid.
-5: Can't create the temporary directory.
+6: Can't create the temporary directory.
-6: Can't destroy the temporary directory.
+7: Can't destroy the temporary directory.
-7: Can't get the disk free space.
+8: Can't get the disk free space.
-8: The target disk is full.
+9: The target disk is full.
-9: The command-line arguments is invalid.
+10: The command-line arguments is invalid.

 The source code.